 To include or exclude a package based on its directory

-Examples of scoping scan
+Examples of scoping scans

 The following examples show how you can use scoping scans.